HePeng2016/3DRotationGroupEquivariantRepresentations/README.md

 For the Clebsch–Gordan (CG) product of any two shells in the V_input spherical harmonic tensor, only top n2  with smaller degree are selected.
 The spherial harmonic tensors with degree n are returned.

+ReferencesExtract,SelfProductMatrix can be used to generate the reference vectors for W3jProductCompact and DecodeMatrixCompact functions.

 e.g

      V_input = [ 0.8462843753216345 + 0.0im, 0.49442005281239043 - 0.38003620975475416im,1.1266402071841877 + 0.0im,-0.49442005281239043 - 0.38003620975475416im,0.12624905371373815 - 0.586665146512387im,0.712812513540789 - 0.5922990542960181im,0.8306662145480092 + 0.0im,-0.712812513540789 - 0.5922990542960181im,0.12624905371373815 + 0.586665146512387im ]
     V_output = [ 0.5641895835477564 + 0.0im,0.046180362258809796-0.5151788499369871im,0.563454914288809,-0.046180362258809796-0.5151788499369871im,-0.35831018662719905 -0.036901839488305416im,0.09441424373213234-0.6546737533363572im,0.008536735434823653+0.0im,-0.09441424373213234-0.6546737533363572im,-0.35831018662719905+0.036901839488305416im]

       MM =  equivalentFeatures.ReferencesExtract(V_input)
       v1 = vcat(1,MM[:,1]);